renad-lab/accelerator-assessment/README.md

 ### Instructions

-1. In the use `Animes.js` file, fetch a list of all animes from your server
+1. In the `Animes.js` file, fetch a list of all animes from your server
    1. You are allowed to use `axios` and `fetch`
 2. render a list of animes in `Animes.js` using the Anime component
 3. There should be at least 4 animes in your database to pass the tests